linghuiluo/CGBench/initbinderwithoutvalue/SPRINGBENCH.md

 * Taint flows:
   * Reflexive XSS
     * Description: The user can send a user id over a request parameter.
 The inithandler method trims all the spaces and sends a respone with Trimming username with the appended user id.
 Reflexive XSS vulnerability exists.
-    * Source: the return value of the getParameter method in
+    * Source: the return value of the RequestParam annotation in
         * Line(s): 25
         * Class: MyController
         * Method: initBinder